Gudradain/spirit-island-template/_docs/board_front.md

 ### Growth
 - growth: The container for the Growth Options
-- growth title: "Growth (PICK ONE)" or "Growth (PICK TWO)" or just "Growth" if you are using subgroups
+- growth title: Typicaly "Growth (PICK ONE)" or "Growth (PICK TWO)" or just "Growth" if you are using subgroups
-- growth sub-group: Groupings of growth options (as seen on Lure)
+- growth sub-group: Optional.
+Groupings of growth options (as seen on Lure)
 	- title: instructions for how to pick among the subgroup (ie. "Pick one of:")
 	- bordered: adds the double border that separates subgroups (ie. leave it off for the last subgroup)
 	- Example: *\<sub-growth title="pick one of:" bordered\>*
 - growth-group: Each individual section in the Growth section (within the subgroup, if you are using subgroups)
-  - growth-group cost: The cost associated with this group (as seen on Keeper).
-  - growth-group tint: A color shift on growth options (as seen on Spread of Rampant Green).
   - growth-group values: The Spirit Actions within a growth group, separated by semicolons (;).
 	- Example: *\<growth-group tint="green" cost="3" values="reclaim-all;gain-power-card"\>\<\/growth-group\>*
+  - growth-group cost: Optional.
+The cost associated with this group (as seen on Keeper).
+  - growth-group tint: Optional.
+A color shift on growth options (as seen on Spread of Rampant Green).

 #### Supported growth-group values
 <details>